Interpret Browser test results π

 Select Edit test to edit your test configuration.
 Note that if you change the name of your test or the name of a synthetic transaction, it may take up to 20 minutes for the updated name to appear in your charts and detectors.

 Select Create detector to create a detector based on your test.
-See Set up detectors and alerts in Splunk Synthetic Monitoring to learn more.
+See Detectors and alerts to learn more.

 Select Actions > Pause test to pause your test.